dan-montocc/QMEE_Project_ENP/README.md

 __Questions:__

  * What are thresholds we can set for model diagnostic and fit before evaluating the data?
-    * i.e. a minimum R-squared value to be considered a reasonable model, etc...
+    * i.e. interpretation of diagnostics to be considered a reasonable model, etc...
     * do not want to bias this after model creation

 __References:__